In-N-Out Burger defies vaccine mandate, gets restaurant shut down - NewsBreak

 “We refuse to become the vaccination police for any government,” In-N-Out Chief Legal & Business Officer Arnie Wensinger said.
 “We fiercely disagree with any government dictate that forces a private company to discriminate against customers who choose to patronize their business.”

 Since August, San Francisco has required proof of vaccination for people to enter certain indoor businesses, including bars, restaurants, gyms and large events.
 Los Angeles, home to many In-N-Out locations, has similar guidelines going into effect starting Nov.
-4.Nashville passes first regulations for transportainment vehicles
+4.Country star cancels shows at venues with COVID vaccine, testing and mask policies

 The restaurant, located in San Francisco’s Fisherman’s Wharf, has since reopened but indoor dining is unavailable.
 It is the only In-N-Out location in San Francisco.